 Calcium tartrate is a compound that can occur in wine because of tartaric acid combining with calcium ions and posing significant challenges for winemakers.
 It is different from potassium bitartrate and cooling the wine to low temperatures has very little effect and the precipitation can occur months after the wine has been bottled.

-This research project aims to address this complicated issue of calcium tartrate and other calcium compound precipitation in bottled wines.
-Currently, the wine industry relies primarily on cold stabilization as its primary method of preventing precipitation, but its efficacy has been declining despite the use of numerous additives.
-As a result, this research aims to transform this by developing and validating a comprehensive mathematical framework that can predict calcium tartrate precipitation under a wide range of conditions.
+This research project aimed to address the complicated issue of calcium tartrate and other calcium compound precipitation in bottled wines.
+Currently, the wine industry relies primarily on cold stabilisation as its primary method of preventing precipitation, but its efficacy has been declining despite the use of numerous additives.
+As a result, this research aimed to transform this by developing and validating a comprehensive mathematical framework that can predict calcium tartrate precipitation under a wide range of conditions.

-The objective is to develop a robust model employing cutting-edge machine-learning techniques through thorough testing and trials of reference wines.
-The resulting model will be capable of simulating probable precipitation scenarios based on the chemical components of wine and their interactions.
-The model will then be validated using both real and simulated wine samples, allowing for future model improvement and the development of practical solutions to problems associated with precipitation.
+The objective was to develop a robust model employing cutting-edge machine-learning techniques through testing and trials of reference wines.
+The resulting model would be capable of simulating probable precipitation scenarios based on the chemical components of wine and their interactions.
+The model would then be validated using both real and simulated wine samples, allowing for future model improvement and the development of practical solutions to problems associated with precipitation.